Updated 3/5/2021

 Ingredients

-- 3 slices of bacon chopped up
+- 3 slices bacon chopped up

 - 2 tbsp butter